isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2158.md

 ---
-title: Water Treatment System for Water Recirculation or Discharge
+title: Water Filtration System
 permalink: /productivity-solutions-grant/solutionrepo/solution2158
 ---

 ### Description

-A system for wastewater treatment to improve the water quality before the water is reused or discharged (e.g. Ozone, fine bubble, etc).
+A system for filtration of water used for farming to improve growing conditions, prevent diseases and increase yield.

 ### Details of Solution